alexziweiwang/ClouderOut_v1/TaskLog.md

 - 2023-Sept-27: Planning and reading about [React design patterns].
 For flexible game-node design.
 - 2023-Sept-27: Read and consider MVVM architecture

 - 2023-Sept-28: Read and know more about MVVM architecture
+- 2023-Sept-28: Consider and plan for game material storage topic